AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 ** 8 - Securing Modern Applications and Systems **
 - When a new tech comes out, the tendency for engineers is to not care about security and rush to use something new and cool.
 Avoid that.
 - APIs and Microservices:
-	- Use an API gateway to get free AUTHN / AUTHZ
+	- Use an API gateway to get free AUTHN / AUTHZ as well as protect against DOS attacks.
+They can also help throttle and ensure resources aren't overloaded.
+	- Input